-The idea of the TT-shirt was born about ten years ago, in 2007 to be exact.
-I wanted to wear something original to the opening of the Uitmarkt, an annual event in Amsterdam that inaugurates the Dutch cultural season.
+The idea of the TT-shirt was born about in 2007 .
+I wanted to wear something original to the opening of the Uitmarkt, the yearly event that celebrates the opening of the Dutch cultural season.
 I had the idea to patch together two half T-shirts, a darky grey and black T-shirt, joining them in the middle with a coloured satin ribbon.
 As I did so, I realized that this idea resonated with something that I have always experienced, as the son of parents from two different nationalities, a Dutch mother and an Italian father.
 I have always felt this mixture of cultures written on my appearance and had come up against the advantages and disadvantages of this perspective since my youth.
-By adulthood I had come to realize that I was not so much one or the other nationality, but someone with two points of reference, someone for whom the embodiment of their convergence mattered.
+By adulthood, I had come to realize that I was not so much one or the other nationality, but someone with two points of reference, someone for whom the embodiment of their convergence mattered.
 This is why, although the two half t-shirts I chose to use were very similar, the junction where they met was marked by a vivid colour.

 My t-shirt went down well at the Uitmarkt.
 It was not only complimented on by several friends, but they even ordered some t-shirts for themselves.